KristianS93/MathAPI/README.md

 # MathAPI
-Working with math and optimizations.
+Will be built in Rust with axum.